dthatprince/Building-a-Recommendation-System-with-Python-Machine-Learning-and-AI/README.md

 ## Introduction

-In this project, we explore different types of recommendation systems and demonstrate their implementation using Python and popular libraries such as Pandas, Scikit-learn, and NumPy.
+In this project, I explore different types of recommendation systems and demonstrate their implementation using Python and popular libraries such as Pandas, Scikit-learn, and NumPy.
 The implemented recommendation systems include:

 - Classification-based Collaborative Filtering Systems - Logistic Regression
 - Content-Based Recommenders - Nearest Neighbors Algorithm